 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

 High school diploma, must have a good understanding and knowledge of technical/engineering practices with an ability to interpret specifications and drawings.
-Experience in working in a test laboratory conducting vibration, shock and mechanical testing.
-Experience in using computerized control systems, electronic measuring equipment, test instrumentation and data acquisition systems as it applies to vibration, shock and mechanical testing applications.
+Experience in using computerized control systems, electronic measuring equipment, test instrumentation or data acquisition systems.
 Ability to work overtime and shift coverage in support of thermal vacuum testing, as needed.

 Associate Degree in engineering or knowledge of engineering theory as it relates to vibration, shock and mechanical testing and applications.
 Ability to interpret test requirements, standards and specifications.
 2-3 years work experience in test laboratory conducting vibration and/or thermal/vacuum testing.
 Knowledge and hands-on experience with the operation and maintenance of computerized control and data acquisition systems, as well as Ling and Unholtz -Dickie vibration exciters and amplifiers.